honu5/honu5/README.md

 ### 🗺️ What I’m focusing on next
 -Problem solving
-- I integration with web Apps
+- AI integration with web Apps
 - CI/CD, tests, and infra as code

 ---